nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 ```

 It will take a few minutes for the calibration to complete.
-You should see a result like the one below.
+The serial monitor should show results similar to the following.
 If -- done -- is displayed, it is completed.
 ```
 ....................
 XAccel                  YAccel                          ZAccel                  XGyro                   YGyro                   ZGyro
  [-2891,-2889] --> [-10,3]      [-445,-444] --> [-17,1] [697,698] --> [16381,16400]     [148,149] --> [-1,2]    [26,27] --> [-1,2]      [16,17] --> [-2,1]